Wednesday, October 12, 2022

 Getting by and understanding Finnish little by little is a challenge, but with music being his field, that did not matter much.
 Jim was to write the lyrics, and often the whole song.
 The Blues Section era is covered well.
 Jim talks about writing lyrics:

 He mentions Dylan, Chuck Berry and Lennon.
 Jim was very much Lennon, not much of a Paul McCartney.
 Except the song Tombstone Valentine and a couple of others.
 Lennon appears to have been a model for word play as well as some nonsense lyrics.
 "In the ideal situation the lyrics sound good but also mean something."
 He says he had to have the whole Dylan catalog to practice chords and lyrics before he could write a song.
 But it was a working process by the end of the year he spent in Blues Section.
+Prior to that, Jim had been popular for about a year, playing in bands put together by promoter Jorma Weneskoski.
+This was a time few English or other bands ventured into Finland.
+But all that was mostly playing covers, the same thing all Finnish bands did.
+The Blues Section songs are explained by Jim in the book (page 83), and since these were just fancy pop songs, vocals and lyrics were needed.
+Good training.
+The musicians Walli and Koivistoinen gave Jim a good chance to work with challenging players.

-But unlike many bands, Wigwam was able to write songs.
+Unlike many Finnish bands, Wigwam was able to write songs.
 The group seemed to work quite well in the studio and live, but the personalities could not have been any different.
 Jim jokingly talks about Pohjola helping work out a song or arrangement and basically grasping every musical concept instantly, possibly even before Jim had thought it through.
 The band at the time were all fans of Procol Harum and The Band.
 Pekka in particular liked The Moon Struck One.

 POHJOLA JOINS